 Borrow a Graduate PLUS Loan

-Borrow a Private Education Loan
+Borrow a Private Student Loan

 Please note, when you choose to borrow additional funding during the summer, you will be increasing your overall student loan debt no matter which option you choose.